cayeborreo/spunky-potato/content/posts/20190809 - How close are we to UHC.md

 [According to the Philippine Statistics Authority](https://psa.gov.ph/pnha-press-release), "Household out-of-pocket payment (OOP) posted Php 372.8-B or 54.5% of current health expenditures in 2017".
 PhilHealth, meanwhile, paid for only ~18% of health expenditures.

 It's not enough.
-Juan and Juana is still paying most of their health expenses on their own.
+Juan and Juana is still paying for most of their health expenses on their own.

-Around half of OOP payments has gone to pharmacies.
-This is just depressing because while it's common knowledge that we're all spending a lot on medicines, DOH on the other hand [has been reported](https://cnnphilippines.com/news/2019/7/25/COA-DOH-medicine-warehouse.html) to be overstocking medicines worth Php 18-B lying undistributed in their warehouses—some even remaining there for more than four years.
+**Around half of OOP payments has gone to pharmacies.** This is just depressing because while it's common knowledge that we're all spending a lot on medicines, DOH on the other hand [has been reported](https://cnnphilippines.com/news/2019/7/25/COA-DOH-medicine-warehouse.html) to be overstocking medicines worth Php 18-B lying undistributed in their warehouses—some even remaining there for more than four years.

 ![DOH medicines](/media/2019-08-09/doh-medicines.jpg)